 A: For column Reason we must use nvarchar, not varchar, as multilingual values must be supported.
+NEWSEQUENTIALID cannot be referenced in queries.
+In addition, the money datatype uses rounding and will result in rounding errors.

-B: We cannot use INT for the Id column as new values must be automatically generated.
+B: We cannot use INT for the ld column as new values must be automatically generated.